Pakistanis in Denmark: Lifestyle

+Sports

+Several football players of Pakistani descent born in Denmark have represented the Pakistan national football team.

+In 2012, Yousuf Butt, Hassan Bashir, and Mohammad Ali became the first Danish-born players to join the national team.
+The following year, Yousuf’s brother, Yaqoob Butt, also joined the team.
+This was followed by the recruitment of Nabil Aslam in 2015, and Adnan Mohammad in 2018, both who have also played in the Danish Superliga, Denmark’s top-tier league.
+Other Denmark born footballers who represented Pakistan internationally and played in top tier divisions include Abdullah Iqbal, and Mohammad Fazal.

 Employment

 2003 statistics on immigrants from Muslim-majority countries in Denmark found that Pakistanis had the lowest unemployment rate out of all groups surveyed, at 6.8%.
 47% are members of trade unions.

 Socioeconomics

 Media

 Pakistanis in Denmark were served by six Urdu-language publications as of 2008: Tarjumaan International, a magazine for Asian Community in Europe promoting peace, harmony and mutual interaction among world communities, Al Djihad, a magazine about Islamic and social activities published by Ahmediya Mosque.
 Binat-e-Islam by Minhaj-ul-Quran, a magazine aimed at young Muslim women.
 Shaheen, Tanzeem, and Waqar magazines focused on Pakistani culture and politics published on a monthly or bimonthly basis, and Etnica, a multilingual journal which covers immigrant issues and politics in Denmark.

 Crime

 According to Statistics Denmark, 0,8% of male Pakistani descendants received a court sentence for violent crime in 2016, four times higher than the national average.
 This was at the lower end for non-Western immigrant males, where male Somali descendants were at the high end at 3.0%.